tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 <span style="display: block; font-size: 12px;">Source: original picture (without the intruder) is from <a href="https://www.cncf.io/phippy/#:~:text=The%20Illustrated%20Children%E2%80%99s%20Guide%20to%20Kubernetes%20The%20Illustrated,try%20to%20explain%20software%20engineering%20to%20their%20children.">Matt Butcher and his illustrated guide of Kubernetes</a></span>
 </p>

-<p style="color:#2B9BE3;">The skyrocketting usage Kubernetes and containarized workloads over the past years has led to new attack vectors.
-The number and sophistication of attacks targeting cloud-native environment is booming.
-While containers and Kubernetes security can be hard and require security professionals to update their skillsets, a bunch of tools and products have rised to target these new threats cope with the elasticity and scalibility of these new workloads.
+> The skyrocketting usage Kubernetes and containarized workloads over the past years has led to new attack vectors.
+> The number and sophistication of attacks targeting cloud-native environment is booming.
+While containers and Kubernetes security can be hard and require security professionals > to update their skillsets, a bunch of tools and products have rised to target these new threats cope with the elasticity and scalibility of these new workloads.
- Some of these products include Trivy, Qualys, Clair, Anchore, Snyk, a myriad of good open-source tools and, the one we will investigate in this post, Microsoft Defender for containers. </p>
+> Some of these products include Trivy, Qualys, Clair, Anchore, Snyk, a myriad of good open-source tools and, the one we will investigate in this post, Microsoft Defender for
+> containers.

 ***In this article, we will explore and test Defender for Containers against a vulnerable environment and see what it can detects or prevent and how we can leverage it to make our Kubernetes workloads safer.***